-- Are enrolled with the district as of the pupil enrollment count date - Students enrolling after the pupil enrollment count date but prior to the end of the 11-day count period may be exempt from this requirement if they have documentation to support a transfer enrollment exception. - Are at least 5 years old as of October 1, but younger than 21 years of age as of the pupil enrollment count date - Pursuant to HB20-1418, beginning with the 2020-2021 school year, first grade students no longer need to be at least 6 years old as of October 1 in order to be eligible for full-time funding.
-Instead, all students in grades K-12 must be at least 5 years old as of October 1 in order to be eligible for funding. - This requirement is waived for students who receive services under an Individualized Education Program (IEP) and reach age 21 during the semester of the pupil enrollment count date. - For guidance related to preschool funding and audit documentation requirements, please see the Preschool Students section of this Guide. - Have not met the graduation requirements of the school district (including students who have earned an HSED) as of the pupil enrollment count date.
-Exceptions to this requirement include: - Students who have met the district's minimum graduation requirements but are returning to participate in the ASCENT, P-TECH, or TREP programs - Transition students receiving 18- to 21-year-old services as described by an IEP, who have met the district's minimum graduation requirements and have not been issued a diploma - Students meeting the district's minimum graduation requirements by the end of the 3rd year of high school may be eligible for part-time or full-time funding during the 4th year of high school, assuming all other requirements for funding are met.
+- Are enrolled with the district as of the pupil enrollment count date - Students enrolling after the pupil enrollment count date but prior to the end of the 11-day count period may be exempt from this requirement if they have documentation to support a transfer enrollment exception. - Are at least 5 years old as of October 1, but younger than 21 years of age as of the pupil enrollment count date - All students in grades K-12 must be at least 5 years old as of October 1 in order to be eligible for funding. - This requirement is waived for students who receive services under an Individualized Education Program (IEP) and reach age 21 during the semester of the pupil enrollment count date. - Have not met the graduation requirements of the school district (including students who have earned an HSED but not a diploma) as of the pupil enrollment count date.
+Exceptions to this requirement include: - Students who have met the district's minimum graduation requirements but are being retained to participate in the ASCENT, P-TECH, or TREP programs - Transition students receiving 18- to 21-year-old services as described by an IEP, who have met the district's minimum graduation requirements and have not been issued a diploma - Students meeting the district's minimum graduation requirements by the end of the 3rd year of high school may be eligible for part-time or full-time funding during the 4th year of high school, assuming all other requirements for funding are met.

-- Evidence that the student was enrolled with the district as of the pupil enrollment count date (unless the student meets the requirements for a transfer enrollment exception), which may include any or all of the following: - A student's enrollment history from the district's student information system - o Documentation of enrollment as evidenced on the district's attendance records or reports - For students new to the district, documentation completed on or before the pupil enrollment count date by the parent or guardian for the applicable school year - If applicable, the IEP service delivery page showing services being delivered encompass the pupil enrollment count date for any student who is 21 years of age as of the pupil enrollment count date - District graduation requirements
+- Evidence that the student was enrolled with the district as of the pupil enrollment count date (unless the student meets the requirements for a transfer enrollment exception), which may include any or all of the following: - o A student's enrollment history from the district's student information system - Documentation of enrollment as evidenced on the district's attendance records or reports - For students new to the district, documentation completed on or before the pupil enrollment count date by the parent or guardian for the applicable school year - If applicable, the IEP service delivery page showing services being delivered encompass the pupil enrollment count date for any student who is 21 years of age as of the pupil enrollment count date - District graduation requirements

-- Districts should consider reviewing the list of all students being included in the data submission for funding to ensure that each student was actively enrolled as of the pupil enrollment count date or, if not, that they have documentation showing students met the requirements for a transfer enrollment exception. - If a student transfers between districts and attends both districts on the pupil enrollment count date, the receiving district is entitled to include the student in their funded pupil count with applicable supporting documentation evidencing that all funding requirements (enrollment, attendance, and scheduled hours) were met.
+• Districts should consider reviewing the list of all students being included in the data submission for funding to ensure that each student was actively enrolled as of the pupil enrollment count date or, if not, that they have documentation showing students met the requirements for a transfer enrollment exception.

+• If a student transfers between districts and attends both districts on the pupil enrollment count date, the receiving district is entitled to include the student in their funded pupil count with applicable supporting documentation evidencing that all funding requirements (enrollment, attendance, and scheduled hours) were met.
+Refer to Appendix C of this Guide for more information.

-Reference Section 22-54-103(10)(a)(I).
-1 CCR 301-39-1.07, 5.02, 5.03(2) and 5.05(2)(b)
+Section 22-54-103(10)(a)(I).
+1 CCR 301-39-1.07, 5.02, 5.03(2) and 5.05(2)(b) HB20-1418